TFSA’s: The Basics for 2025

 Advantages

-TFSAs are easy to understand and administer and they are a well-suited option for almost every investor.
-They are suitable for both short- and long-term investing goals due to the ease of withdrawals.
+TFSAs are suitable for both short- and long-term investing goals due to the ease of withdrawals.
 The main advantage of a TFSA is that it allows investors to benefit from tax-free growth of their investment.
 This is an invaluable tool that investors have available to them to grow their wealth.
-While there are no immediate tax breaks to contribute to the TFSA, investors will benefit over time from tax free withdrawals from the account.
+While there are no immediate tax breaks to contribute to the TFSA, investors will benefit over time from tax free growth and tax-free withdrawals from the account and recouping of “contribution room”.

 Limitations